maeichho/personal-site/content/materials/about/about.md

    <p style='text-align: justify;'> An introduction to discrete mathematics for computer science majors.
 Students learn how to write formal proofs while studying topics including logic, sets and functions, number theory, combinatorics, probability, and finite automata. </p>

+Please feel free to reach out to me if you have questions or suggestions about these materials.
+If you are interested in using these activities, either directly or with modification, let me know.
+I'm happy to provide the source code, instructor guides, and typeset solutions.